demisto/content-docs/content-repo/extra-docs/packs/palo-alto-networks-cortex-xdr---investigation-and-response.md

 Effectively responding to these attacks requires security teams to consolidate data from multiple sources.
 Critical time is wasted switching between tools and performing repetitive tasks, allowing the attack to escalate further.

-This pack can provide significant assistance.
+This pack can provide significant assistance in responding to attacks.

 ## What does the pack do?

 - **Automated Incident Synchronization**: Keeps incidents consistently updated between Cortex XDR and Cortex XSOAR, maintaining data integrity and reducing manual effort.
 - **Comprehensive Alert Management**: Automates alert handling, including enrichment, severity assessment, and remediation, for a streamlined incident response process.
 - **Advanced Threat Hunting**: Leverages the XQL Query Engine for in-depth data analysis, enabling proactive threat hunting and investigation.
-- **Ready-to-Use Playbooks**: a range of pre-built playbooks optimized for common security workflows, allowing teams to quickly deploy effective responses with minimal configuration.
+- **Ready-to-Use Playbooks**: A range of pre-built playbooks optimized for common security workflows, allowing teams to quickly deploy effective responses with minimal configuration.

 The playbooks included in this pack can help you save time and keep your incidents and indicators in sync with Cortex XDR.
 They also help automate repetitive tasks: